Get Started

 Keep track of and evaluate your apprentice's on-the-job instruction.

-• Verify all hours, months, and work in your apprentice’s competency portfolio (blue book).
+• Verify all hours, months, and work in your apprentice’s record book (blue book).

 • Ensure both you and the apprentice have completed the appropriate sections to document their hours of on-the-job training and competencies practiced.